Clinical Trials Information Hub

 The NHS and the sponsor (the organisation running the study) have strict confidentiality rules about who can and can’t view your information.
 Only the clinical and research teams who need to access your records will do so.
 Once you’ve agreed to take part in a trial, you’ll be assigned a trial number to make sure your information is kept anonymous.
 If your information needs to be sent out of the hospital the trial team will use this number only and all of your personal details will stay in your notes.

 Contact our Clinical Trials Support Service

-Get personalised support around understanding which clinical trials are available.
-Find out if a trial could be right for you - whether you're a patient, carer or healthcare professional.
+Get personalised support to understand which clinical trials are available - whether you're a patient, carer or healthcare professional.

 Blood cancer types

 I've just been told I have blood cancer

 What is blood cancer?

 What causes blood cancer?